yktoo/yktoo.com/content/blog/posts/0713/index.en.md

 series: infopi
 ---

-My information kiosk application for *Raspberry Pi*, known as {{< a "/software/infopi" "InfoPi" >}}, has finally been given a major makeover.
+My information kiosk application for *Raspberry Pi*, known as [InfoPi](/software/infopi), has finally been given a major makeover.

-Four years ago I {{< a "0278" "posted" >}} about InfoPi's initial implementation.
+Four years ago I [posted](0278) about InfoPi's initial implementation.
 Let's see what the new version brings.

 <!--more-->